How To Make Norwegian Lefse From Scratch

 Final Word

-I really hope you try making my Norwegian Lefse recipe.
-It’s one of my all-time favorite snacks, desserts, or breakfast items.
-Here’s the deal, I feel very strongly that we must learn how to make bread, biscuits, crackers, tortillas, Lefse, and pasta.
-We can all see how this country is going and it’s not good.
+I hope you try making my Norwegian Lefse recipe.
+It’s one of my favorite snacks, desserts, or breakfast items.
+Here’s the deal: I firmly believe we must learn how to make bread, biscuits, crackers, tortillas, Lefse, and pasta from scratch.
+We must learn to be more self-sufficient, which can start in the kitchen.

 Please be prepared for the unexpected, bad times are coming, we all know it.
 May God bless this world, Linda